 Continuing further beyond the Butsu-den and Dharma Hall we come to the Karamon or Grand Gate.
 It was also originally built at Zōjō-ji in Tōkyō, and moved to Kamakura in the 1640s.

-Behind it and to its right are the buildings of the Hōjō, where the head priest lives and where religious ceremonies are held.
+Behind it and to its right are the buildings of the Hōjō, where the head priest once lived and where religious ceremonies are now held.